Table of Contents

 - Exact Match Option.
 Sometimes Google Maps might add other categories to your search results.

-Works only for EN language and when using ready-made categories list.
+Works only for the EN language and when using a ready-made categories list.

 - Custom Locations.
 In this option, you can define locations as “zip code + city + country.”
 It is also possible to use “near Los Angeles, CA, USA”.